cunybpl/nycet_pnp/src/content/guides/systems/electrical-distribution.md

 ### Switchgear

-Switchgear is an assembly that contains circuit breakers, fuses and other accessories to interrupt current flow and protect electrical equipment and occupants.
+Switchgear is an assembly that contains circuit breakers, fuses, and other accessories to interrupt current flow and protect electrical equipment and occupants.
 The electricity delivered by a utility company is passed through a step-down transformer and then to a switchgear as the first layer of protection in a facility.
-Then electricity is distributed among other assemblies such as a secondary switchgear or panelboards.
+Then, electricity is distributed among other assemblies, such as a secondary switchgear or panelboards.
 The configuration of primary and secondary switchgears is dependent on the facility.
-Not all facilities will have secondary switchgear.
+Not all facilities have secondary switchgear.

 ### Dedicated Panelboard

 A dedicated electrical panelboard supplies electricity only to the light fixture system.
 Figure 2 shows a dedicated panelboard without a panel cover to show how the electrical wiring is distributed.
-The electricity from the primary or secondary switchgear enters from the top (or bottom) of the panelboard then splits across all the branch circuits.
+The electricity from the primary or secondary switchgear enters from the top (or bottom) of the panelboard, and then splits across all of the branch circuits.

 <a href="/images/systems/electrical-distribution/electrical distribution figure2.png">
     <figure class="figure mb-4 mt-3">